SamotsvetyForecasting/optimal-scoring/2-amplified-oracle/amplify-oracle.md

 Within the prediction market conceptualization, the maximum price of a share would be $10 rather than $1.
 But since shares only have a 10% chance of paying out, their price doesn't exceed $1.

+## After a time, the oracle is rewarded or punished
-## Optionally, after a time, reality is observed, and the oracle itself is paid or punished in proportion to their accuracy.

-This requires the oracle to have relatively long time horizons.
+Optionally, after a time, reality is observed, and the oracle itself is paid or punished in proportion to their accuracy.
+But straight-out rewards require the oracle to have relatively long time horizons, and for anthropic effects to not hold (e.g., predicting a solar flare that ends life has the feature that if you're wrong, you are already dead).

+Alternatively, the oracle can itself be predicting the output of a more thorough investigation.
+For instance, in the presence of a fair lottery, that investigation can be made very intense and resource intensive with a small probability for relatively little cost.

+As a third option, the oracle may instead attempt to predict the client's forecast after additional time has passed and more information about the matter of interest has surfaced.
+In this case, it wouldn't be that the client is a worse forecaster than the oracle, but just busier.

+Readers may notice that this proposal resembles previously proposed amplification setups, such as those in [Lagerros et al.](https://www.lesswrong.com/posts/cLtdcxu9E4noRSons), which themselves build on ideas by Paul Christiano.

 # Discussion of the method